petecoop/generator-express/README.md

 - Make sure you have [yo](https://github.com/yeoman/yo) installed:
     `npm install -g yo`
 - Install the generator **globally**: `npm install -g generator-express`
 - Run: `yo express` and select Basic.
-Add `--coffee` is you require CoffeeScript.
+Add `--coffee` if you require CoffeeScript.
 - Run: `grunt` or `gulp` to run the local server at `localhost:3000`, the grunt/gulp tasks include live reloading for views, css in public/css and restarting the server for changes to app.js or js in routes/

 ## MVC apps